Floorp-Projects/Floorp/toolkit/components/prompts/docs/modalTypes.rst

 Disabling tab/content modal prompts
 -----------------------------------
-You can disable tab and content modal prompts and get back window-modal prompts by setting the `prompts.tab_modal.enabled` preference to `false`.
+You can disable tab and content modal prompts and get back window-modal for individual prompts by setting the `prompts.modalType.<promptName>` preference to `3`.
-This pref might be removed in the future.